pgEdge/spock/README.md

 name is used in `synchronous_standby_names`.
 Refer to PostgreSQL documentation for more info about how to configure these two variables.

-## Conflicts

-In case the node is subscribed to multiple providers, or when local writes happen on a subscriber, conflicts can arise for the incoming changes.
-These are automatically detected and can be acted on depending on the configuration.

-The configuration of the conflicts resolver is done via the `spock.conflict_resolution` setting.

-The resolved conflicts are logged using the log level set using `spock.conflict_log_level`.
-This parameter defaults to `LOG`.
-If set to lower level than `log_min_messages` the resolved conflicts won't appear in the server log.

-## Configuration options

-Some aspects of Spock can be configured using configuration options that can be either set in `postgresql.conf` or via `ALTER SYSTEM SET`.

-- `spock.conflict_resolution`
-  Sets the resolution method for any detected conflicts between local data and incoming changes.

-  Possible values:
-  - `error` - the replication will stop on error if conflict is detected and manual action is needed for resolving
-  - `apply_remote` - always apply the change that's conflicting with local data
-  - `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from the remote node
-  - `last_update_wins` - the version of data with newest commit timestamp will be kept (this can be either local or remote version)
-  - `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)

-  The `keep_local`, `last_update_wins` and `first_update_wins` settings
-  require `track_commit_timestamp` PostgreSQL setting to be enabled.

-- `spock.conflict_log_level`
-  Sets the log level for reporting detected conflicts when the `spock.conflict_resolution` is set to anything else than `error`.

-  Main use for this setting is to suppress logging of conflicts.

-  Possible values are same as for `log_min_messages` PostgreSQL setting.

-  The default is `LOG`.

-- `spock.batch_inserts`
-  Tells Spock to use batch insert mechanism if possible.
-Batch mechanism uses PostgreSQL internal batch insert mode which is also used by `COPY` command.

   The batch inserts will improve replication performance of transactions that did many inserts into one table.
 Spock will switch to batch mode when transaction did more than 5 INSERTs.